hnauen/TouchBoard/README.md

 ## License

+### Software

+This repository contains software: e.g. sketches, libraries and scripts.

+This software is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+### Other files

-All files are released under creative commons license 4.0:
+All other files are released under creative commons license 4.0:

 [Attribution-ShareAlike CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/)

-The software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.
+The files are furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.